Jhgomez/sopes1/project2/README.md

        -pkeyopt ec_paramgen_curve:P-256 \
        -pkeyopt ec_param_enc:named_curve`

-* Generate private key and its self-signed certificate for the CA. The private key will be encrypted using the pass phrase we enter: `openssl req -x509 -newkey ec:ecp.pem -days 365 -keyout ca-key.pem -out ca-cert.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=okik.tech/emailAddress=hg@icloud.com"`
+* Generate private key and its self-signed certificate for the CA. The private key will be encrypted using the pass phrase we enter: `openssl req -x509 -newkey ec:ecp.pem -noenc -days 365 -keyout ca-key.pem -out ca-cert.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=okik.tech/emailAddress=hg@icloud.com"`

+`openssl req -x509 -newkey ec:ecp.pem -days 365 -keyout ca-key.pem -out ca-cert.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=okik.tech/emailAddress=hg@icloud.com" \
+-addext "basicConstraints = critical, CA:true" \
+-addext "keyUsage = critical, digitalSignature, keyEncipherment, keyCertSign" \
+-addext "extendedKeyUsage = serverAuth, clientAuth" \
+-addext "authorityKeyIdentifier = none" \
+-copy_extensions copyall`

 * Generate a private key and CSR. note that "core.harbor.sopes" is the domain I want to authenticate, however we can use the same certificate for more domains, an example of how to use it in more domains is in the "Making an .cnf file".
 Note `-noenc`, I will explain this at the end of these commands: `openssl req -newkey ec:ecp.pem -noenc -keyout server-key.pem -out server-req.pem -subj "/C=GT/ST=Guatemala/L=Guatemala/O=okik.tech/OU=sopes1/CN=core.harbor.sopes/emailAddress=hg@icloud.com"`

-* You can find an example of a ".cnf" file in the best practices section which is below in this document: `openssl x509 -req -in server-req.pem -days 60 -CA ca-cert.pem -CAkey ca-key.pem -CAcreateserial -out server-cert.pem -extfile server-ext.cnf`
+* You can find an example of a ".cnf" file in the best practices section which is below in this document.
+Sign  request: `openssl x509 -req -in server-req.pem -days 60 -CA ca-cert.pem -CAkey ca-key.pem -CAcreateserial -out server-cert.pem -extfile cerconfigs.cnf`

 * Change the extensions.
 So public keys can also be called certificates, but to get an https connection we also need a private key.
 We produced some ".pem" files, in our case the public key/certificate and the private key live in a separated pem file(they could live in the same pem file), so our public key/certificate we'll change to a ".crt" extension and for our private key change it to ".key" extension.
 Note that to install a certificate in windows you have to use the ".crt" file extension.